 2. They are supposed to kiss.

-5. Fruitcake
+5. Fruitcake.

-7. Elf on a Shelf
+7. Elf on the Shelf.

-9. Gingerbread
+9. Gingerbread.

-10. Jesus was born in Bethlehem.
+10. Bethlehem.

-11. The Grinch
+11. The Grinch.

-12. The other reindeer picked on Rudolph because of his ruby red nose.
+12. Because of his ruby red nose.

-13. A button
+13. A button.

-14. “Holy night”
+14. “Holy night.”

-15. A pear tree
+15. A pear tree.

 Christmas Trivia Questions and Answers